 Though Public Law England provides a recommended schedule of vaccinations in the UK for children and adults, there are currently no compulsory or mandatory vaccinations in the UK.
 This has not always been the case.
 In 1853, the Vaccination Act, made it compulsory for all children born after 1 April 1853 to be vaccinated against smallpox during the first three months of their life.
 This ended in 1948, and the vaccination was discontinued in 1971.
 By 1980, the World Health Organisation had declared that smallpox had been eradicated.
 A disease that reportedly killed 320,000 in London alone.

-Given the extreme and exceptional circumstances that the world now finds itself in during the current covid-19 pandemic, should a successful vaccination be developed, perhaps there will be renewed consideration on whether there is any vaccination that should be made mandatory in the UK.
+However, given the extreme and exceptional circumstances that the world now finds itself in during the current covid-19 pandemic, the potential damage to the economy and the calls for restrictions to end, it is unclear whether the new vaccination will result in renewed consideration on whether there is any vaccination that should be made mandatory in the UK.
 Something, that the current Health Secretary Matt Hancock MP (prior to the covid-19 pandemic) has said he is "considering seriously" and:

 "So I think there’s a very strong argument for having compulsory vaccinations for children when they go to school, because otherwise they’re putting other children at risk.
 Then I’d want to make it very easy if the children do arrive at school not vaccinated, simply to get vaccinated, and make it the norm.
 But I think there’s a very strong argument for movement to compulsory vaccination, and I think the public would back us."